-m.c. work schebeles 1.
-REG ULAR WORK SCHEDULES 121. a.
+1. REGULAR WORK SCHEDULES

+- a.
 Unless otherwise provided a regular workday is a tour of duty of eight (8) hours completed within not more than nine (9) hours.
-A regular workweek is a tour of duty of five (5) consecutive workdays within a seven (7) day period. b.
-Flexible Work Schedule 122.
-All classifications of employees having a normal workday may, with the appointing authority's permission, voluntarily work in a flex-time program authorized by the appointing officer under the following conditions: 123.
-The employee must work five (5) days a week and forty (40) hours per week.
-124. The employee must execute a document stating that he or she is voluntarily participating in a flex-time program.
-Such changes in the work schedule shall not alter the basis for, nor entitlement to, receiving the same rights and privileges as those provided to employees on a "Regular Work Schedule" as defined. c.
-Alternate Work Schedule 125.
-Subject to meet and confer, the City and Union may enter into cost equivalent alternate work schedules for some or all represented employees.
+A regular workweek is a tour of duty of five (5) consecutive workdays within a seven (7) day period. - b.
+Flexible Work Schedule - All classifications of employees having a normal workday may, with the appointing authority's permission, voluntarily work in a flex-time program authorized by the appointing officer under the following conditions: - The employee must work five (5) days a week and forty (40) hours per week. - The employee must execute a document stating that he or she is voluntarily participating in a flex-time program.
+Such changes in the work schedule shall not alter the basis for, nor entitlement to, receiving the same rights and privileges as those provided to employees on a "Regular Work Schedule" as defined. - c.
+Alternate Work Schedule - Subject to meet and confer, the City and Union may enter into cost equivalent alternate work schedules for some or all represented employees.
 Such alternate work schedules may include a full-time workweek of less than five (5) days.
 Such changes in the work schedule shall not alter the basis for, nor entitlement to, receiving the same rights and privileges as those provided to employees on a "Regular Work Schedule" as defined.
-126. d.
-Exceptions: 127.
-(1) The 20-20 Educational Program.
-128. (2) Specially funded training programs approved by the Department of officer, work a forty-hour week in six days when required in the interest of furthering the education and training of the employee.

-Educational and Training Courses - Regular permanent civil service employees may, on a voluntary basis with approval of appointing

-Human Resources.

-(4) Employees shall receive no compensation when properly notified at least two (2) hours prior to the start of the shift that work applicable to the classification is not available because of inclement weather conditions, shortage of supplies, traffic conditions, or other unusual circumstances.
+- d.
+Exceptions: - 127.
+(1) The 20-20 Educational Program. - 128.
+(2) Specially funded training programs approved by the Department of Human Resources. - (3) Educational and Training Courses Regular permanent civil service employees may, on a voluntary basis with approval of appointing officer, work a forty-hour week in six days when required in the interest of furthering the education and training of the employee. - (4) Employees shall receive no compensation when properly notified at least two (2) hours prior to the start of the shift that work applicable to the classification is not available because of inclement weather conditions, shortage of supplies, traffic conditions, or other unusual circumstances.
 Employees who are not properly notified, report to work, and are then informed no work applicable to the classification is available shall be paid for a minimum of two hours.
-In the event of inclement weather, the Department of Public Works will make reasonable, good faith efforts to reassign employees to other duties for the day.

-(5) Employees who begin their shifts and are subsequently relieved of duty due to the above-listed reasons shall be paid a minimum of four hours, computed to the nearest one-quarter hour.
+In the event of inclement weather, the Department of Public Works will make reasonable, good faith efforts to reassign employees to other duties for the day. - (5) Employees who begin their shifts and are subsequently relieved of duty due to the above-listed reasons shall be paid a minimum of four hours, computed to the nearest one-quarter hour.